Mackay, Texas: History

-Mackay began as a station on the New York, Texas and Mexican Railroad in 1881.
+Mackay began as a station on the New York, Texas and Mexican Railway in 1881.
 It was named after Nevada silver magnate John William Mackay, one of the railroad's investors.
 The station was located on property owned by Abel Head "Shanghai" Pierce, whose nearby ranch was managed by his nephew A. P. Borden.
 A post office operated for several months in 1885 before being closed.
 The USDA set up an experimental tea and camphor farm in 1907.
 Russian and Chinese workers were imported to work on the farm and Borden built homes for them near his company store.
 In 1912, he erected a school for the immigrant children, which was later donated to the county as a common-school district.
 At the insistence of his wife, Borden built a church in nearby Pierce where she taught Sunday School.
 Postal service was restored to the community in 1921, with Borden as the postmaster.
 In 1922, Borden retired from managing the Pierce Ranch to run his own 5000 acre farm from a large house in Mackay.

 Borden died in 1934 and the property was sold to Johnny B. Ferguson, an oil wildcatter.
 Mail service stopped in 1937 and the 1940 census recorded 20 residents in Mackay.
 Ferguson found oil on the ranch in 1949 and operated his company out of Borden's old store.
 In 1953, Mackay's school became part of the Wharton Independent School District.
 Ferguson became famous for owning thoroughbreds Top Deck and Go Man Go.
 In 1967, Wharton bought 89 acre from Ferguson for an airport.
 Ferguson died in 1978.
 Two years later, the airport expanded to 120 acre.
 By 1990, most of the buildings had disappeared.